samkingsly07/BIKE-SERVICE-APPLICATION/README.md

 1.Install laravel in your system https://laravel.com/docs/8.x/installation

-2.Open the BSA folder in laravel
+2.Open the BSA folder in laravel server

 3.Run "php artisan serve" in terminal to activate the framework server